 It has a stainless steel bracelet with push-button clasp closure.
-The Coutura is water resistant up to 100 meters (330 feet); suitable for swimming and snorkeling, but not for scuba diving.
+This Seiko Coutura is water-resistant up to 100 meters (330 feet); suitable for swimming and snorkeling, but not for scuba diving.

 Seiko Prospex SUN019 Kinetic GMT Divers Man

-The Seiko SUN019 X Prospex GMT is a men’s dive watch that features a 48 mm wide and 14 mm thick stainless steel case, one-way rotating elapsed timing bezel, and textured screw-down crown with function pusher.
+The Seiko Prospex SUN019 is a men’s GMT watch that features a 48 mm wide and 14 mm thick stainless steel case, one-way rotating elapsed timing bezel, and textured screw-down crown with function pusher.
 It is powered by body movement, with a Japanese 5M85 kinetic quartz movement.

-This stylish watch features a black dial, luminous hands, and GMT indicator.
-The Seiko Prospex SUN019 is water resistant up to 200 meters (can be used for scuba diving).
+This stylish watch features a black dial, luminous hands, and a GMT indicator.
+The Seiko Prospex SUN019 is water-resistant up to 200 meters (can be used for scuba diving).